remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 * [Short-term limited data **storage** (FIFO)](../core-functionalities/data-storage.md) – Messages can usually be stored up to a number of days.
 Additionally, the size of the message that can be stored usually has a limit.
 * [Processing messages in order](../core-functionalities/concurrency-control.md)

-Managed queues are usually [distributed](../strategies/distributed.md).
-This distributed nature results in:
+Messages in managed queues are stored redundantly.
+This [distributed](../strategies/distributed.md) nature results in:
 * messages delivered more than once
 * messages delivered out-of-order